InfiniteWeb: Scalable Web Environment Synthesis for GUI Agent Training: Introduction

 \section{Introduction}

 GUI agents, autonomous systems that interact with graphical user interfaces to complete tasks on behalf of users, have emerged as a promising direction for building practical AI assistants \cite{xie2024osworld,zhou2024webarena}.
-Recent advances \cite{hong2024cogagent,qin2025uitars} have demonstrate vision-language models can be end-to-end trained with reinforcement learning algorithm as GUI agents to understand screenshots, reason about UI elements, and execute human-like actions to automate tasks in digital world.
+Recent advances \cite{hong2024cogagent,qin2025uitars} have demonstrated that vision-language models can be end-to-end trained with reinforcement learning algorithms as GUI agents to understand screenshots, reason about UI elements, and execute human-like actions to automate tasks in digital world.
 However, training such agents remains challenging due to the scarcity of suitable environments.

 Existing GUI agent benchmarks, such as MiniWoB++ \cite{liu2018miniwob}, WebArena \cite{zhou2024webarena}, and OSWorld \cite{xie2024osworld}, provide valuable testbeds but suffer from fundamental limitations in \textbf{scale} and \textbf{diversity} as training environments.
 These benchmarks are manually constructed, requiring significant human effort to design websites or download applications, define tasks, and create evaluation criteria.
 As a result, they contain only tens to hundreds of applications, insufficient for training agents that can generalize across the vast diversity of real-world websites.
 Although recent work~\cite{sun2025genesis,xu2024agenttrek,xie2025agentsynth} proposes synthesizing tasks or trajectories, these approaches still operate within the same benchmark environments, limiting model training on a small set of specific applications.